All-Optical Photonic Crystal Bolometer with Ultra-Low Heat Capacity for Scalable Thermal Imaging: Discussions

 Finally, to translate this single-pixel performance to practical imaging systems, the proof-of-concept tungsten-probe assembly must be transitioned to a high-throughput, scalable manufacturing process, such as micro-transfer printing with elastomeric stamps \cite{kaur_hybrid_2021}, successfully realized for similar devices (C4) \cite{bommer_transfer_2025}.

 In conclusion, we have demonstrated a new class of uncooled thermal detector that leverages a heterogeneously integrated, optically-probed photonic crystal cavity to deliver kilohertz-bandwidth response while maintaining high detectivity.
-The device attains a specific detectivity of $D^* \approx 1.1\times10^{7}~\mathrm{Jones}$ together with a fast thermal time constant of $\tau_{\mathrm{th}}=34~\mu\mathrm{s}$ (C2), representing a significant advance demonstrated under ambient-pressure conditions.
+The device attains a specific detectivity of $D^* \approx 1.1\times10^{7}~\mathrm{Jones}$ together with a fast thermal time constant of $\tau_{\mathrm{th}}=27~\mu\mathrm{s}$ (C2), representing a significant advance demonstrated under ambient-pressure conditions.
 By eliminating the on-chip electronic readout, our architecture is not fundamentally limited by Johnson-Nyquist noise (C1) and is amenable to scalable manufacturing through advanced integration techniques (C4).
-Further analysis indicates a potential $>25\times$ improvement beyond our present instrument-limited performance toward the thermo-refractive-noise limit of $D^*_{\mathrm{limit}} \approx 3.1\times10^{8}~\mathrm{Jones}$.
+Further analysis indicates a potential $>25\times$ improvement beyond our present instrument-limited performance toward the thermo-refractive-noise limit of $D^*_{\mathrm{limit}} \approx 3\times10^{8}~\mathrm{Jones}$.
 This frontier, set by the pixel’s small heat capacity, places our current thermal design on a performance envelope that exceeds reported uncooled LWIR detectors.
-Crucially, the pressure-independent optical readout renders this curve accessible in practice, allowing the background gas to serve as a continuous tuning parameter for the bandwidth–detectivity operating point (C3).
+Notably, the optical readout remains functional across ambient and vacuum environments (C3).
 This positions our platform as a strong candidate for the next generation of high-speed, large-format focal-plane arrays.
-Such arrays, operating without the need for cryogenic cooling and with pressure-tunable performance, could enable a wide range of applications, from real-time industrial process monitoring \cite{zhang_gas_2024} and autonomous navigation \cite{rivera_velazquez_analysis_2022, grimming_lwir_2021} to advanced scientific imaging \cite{tattersall_infrared_2016}.
+Operating without the need for cryogenic cooling, such arrays could enable a wide range of applications, from real-time industrial process monitoring \cite{zhang_gas_2024} and autonomous navigation \cite{rivera_velazquez_analysis_2022, grimming_lwir_2021} to advanced scientific imaging \cite{tattersall_infrared_2016}.